+In this tutorial, we will show you how to install Jetty Web Server on CentOS 7.
 For those of you who didn’t know, Jetty is a pure Java-based HTTP (Web) server and Java Servlet container.
-Jetty is now often used for machine to machine communications, usually within larger software frameworks.
-Jetty is developed under open source license, part of Eclipse foundation, it is used in multiple active products such as Apache ActiveMQ, Alfresco, Apache Geronimo, Apache Maven, Apache Spark and also in open source project such as Hadoop, Eucalyptus, Twitter’s Streaming API and Zimbra.
+Jetty is now often used for machine-to-machine communications, usually within larger software frameworks.
+Jetty is developed under an open-source license, part of Eclipse foundation, it is used in multiple active products such as Apache ActiveMQ, Alfresco, Apache Geronimo, Apache Maven, and Apache Spark, and also in open source projects such as Hadoop, Eucalyptus, Twitter’s Streaming API and Zimbra.

 Step 1.
-First of all we have to install java JDK.
+First of all, we have to install Java JDK.

-Step 2.
-Download latest version of jetty.
+Download the latest version of the jetty.

 Rename the file name to jetty:

 Step 3.
 Create a user called jetty to run a jetty web server on system start-up.